Snehbhandari/stremlitapp/README.md

 python 03_google_cal_to_csv.py
 ```

-This will retrieve events from the last 7 days up to the current time and store them in a CSV file.
+This will retrieve events from the last 7 days up to the current time and store them in a CSV(calendar_events.csv) file in a subfolder data within the same directory.

 ---